-"The love intrigues of the Court, which had never been in abeyance since the reign of François I, who had drawn the high-born ladies of France to his Court and lodged them there, when Henri III. mounted the throne, fell into quite intolerable excesses, writes Varillas (1).
-"The queen of this debauch of gallantry was, "he adds, " Mme. de Sauves (1), wife of a Secretary of State.
-"Here we find displayed to the light of day, for the information of modern times, the spectacle of the daughter of a noble house turning courtesan, and a hundred times more lascivious, by what Brantôme says, " than common women and suchlike. "
+" The love intrigues of the Court, which had never been in abeyance since the reign of François I, who had drawn the high-born ladies of France to his Court and lodged them there, when Henri III. mounted the throne, fell into quite intolerable excesses ", writes Varillas (1). " The queen of this debauch of gallantry was, " he adds, " Mme. de Sauves (1), wife of a Secretary of State. " Here we find displayed to the light of day, for the information of modern times, the spectacle of the daughter of a noble house turning courtesan, and a hundred times more lascivious, by what Brantôme says, " than common women and suchlike. "

-(1) Varillas.
+(1) VARILLAS.
 History of Henri III of France (1589), vol. VI, xii.

-a The French ladies of these days, \ 1574, a welcomed only offers of service from which they could derive satisfaction for their vanity, while for the main point, they were far from difficult in granting their favours, discretion of course always assured, \ is the assertion of the same Varillas, whom we have just seen arraigning Mme. de Sauves.
+" The French ladies of these days, " 1574, " welcomed only offers of service from which they could derive satisfaction for their vanity, while for the main point. they were far from difficult in granting their favours, discretion of course always assured, " is the assertion of the same Varillas, whom we have just seen arraigning $M^{me}$ . de Sauves.

-While self-interest and pleasure thus follow their bent, the highborn lady, the pride of fairest womanhood, more and more doses her sense of self-respect,-an indisputable sign of social degeneracy; Sapphic practices are widely followed, while the authoress of the Ruelle mal assortic (Ill-mated Bed-fellows) (2), the new Queen of Navarre, who was already debauched at the age of eleven, lavishes her favours
+While self-interest and pleasure thus follow their bent, the highborn lady, the pride of fairest womanhood, more and moredoses her sense of self-respect, - an indisputable sign of social degeneracy; Sapphic practices are widely followed, while the authoress of the Ruelle mal assortie (Ill-mated Bed-fellows) (2), the new Queen of Navarre, who was already debauched at the age of eleven, lavishes her favours

-(1) Mme be Sauves (Charlotte de Beaune-Samblançay), born about 1551.
+(1) $M^{m{e}}$ de Sauves (Charlotte de Beaune-Samblançay), born about 1551.

-(2) Marguerite de Valois.
+(2) MARGUERITE DE VALOIS.
 La ruelle mal assortie, ou Entretiens amoureux d'une dame éloquente avec un cavalier gascon.

-Ill-mated Bed-fellows, or Amorous Conversations between an Eloquent Lady and a Cavalier of Gascony), Paris, 1644 on a score or more " of rufflers, foppish young lords and others " (1).
+Ill-mated Bed-fellows, or Amorous Conversations between an Eloquent Lady and a Cavalier of Gascony), Paris, 1644.